-The Micro Engineering On30 turnout is a scale model/turnout.
+The Micro Engineering HOn3 turnout is a scale model turnout.
 The turnout is a "DCC friendly" design meaning it is compatible with Digital Command Control (DCC) power systems but can also be used with conventional DC Block Control power systems.
-Some of the features incorporated in this turnout include; an all metal frog for good electrical performance and appearance; metal guard rails for a more realistic appearance; prototypical spacing and placement of scale size narrow gauge turnout ties; snap action, sprung switch rails; optional positioning of headblock ties and a switch stand on either side of the turnout; blind nail mounting holes; separate frog bolt head plates for adding detail to the turnout; and a special wheel set gauge for checking wheel sets should derailments occur.
+Some of the features incorporated in this turnout include; an all metal frog for good electrical performance and appearance; metal guard rails for a more realistic appearance; prototypical spacing and placement of scale size narrow gauge turnout ties; snap action, sprung switch rails; optional positioning of headblock ties on either side of the turnout; blind nail mounting holes.
 In addition, the turnout has many molded-in details including; scale size spike heads; tie wood grain detail; and rail braces and slide plates in the switch rail area.
-The tie size and spacing match the ties on Micro Engineering On30 Flex-Trak.
+The tie size and spacing match the ties on Micro Engineering HOn3 Flex-Trak.